 “I have learning disabilities.”

-Center for Excellence in Teaching & Learning counselors and study abroad advisers will work with students to identify courses of study to suit their interests, talents and academic needs.
+The Center for Excellence in Teaching and Learning’s counselors and study abroad advisors will work with students to identify courses of study to suit their interests, talents, and academic needs.

-“I’m planning Take 5/med school/grad school/law school.
+“I’m planning Take Five/med school/grad school/law school.
 I can’t fit it all in.”

-Students who have clearly defined interests such as graduate or professional schools can plan with counselors in the Center for Study Abroad, the Center for Academic Support, and the Career Center.
+Students who have clearly defined interests such as graduate or professional schools can plan with counselors in the Center for Education Abroad, Center for Academic Support, and Career Center.
 Feeling short on time?
 Take Five can allow students to integrate study abroad into their plans.
-The Center for Study Abroad is here to brainstorm with them.
+The Center for Education Abroad is here to brainstorm with them.